 We ran a series of online discussion events (‘PIECE Talks’) with parents and education practitioners in May 2022.
 These focused on understanding how fathers support their children’s learning, the help fathers want and receive, and any challenges.

 We know, from existing research, that parents’ early childcare involvement is important for children’s development – but much of this evidence is based on research conducted with mothers or parents more generally.
 We know less about whether and how fathers’ impact on their children’s development – even though fathers have an equally important role to play in the care of their children!

-Who do we want to speak to?
+Who did we speak to?

-Why are we holding PIECE Talks?
+Why did we hold the PIECE Talks?

-The PIECE Talks will run as follows:
+The PIECE Talks ran as follows:

 - Fathers: 16 May at 7.30pm – 9pm

 - Education sector: 19 May at 12pm – 1.30pm.

 Download a PDF version of our flyer for the events (this includes an invitation for a mother-focused event, which we were unable to hold, below…

 Image: “Parents’ evening at school…” by Fresh On The Net is marked with CC BY 2.0.